symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 Be sure that you have executed the database updates on all environments before going to production.
 To avoid the risk of database integrity issues, be sure to create a backup of your data in production, and only run the upgrade in maintenance mode.
 This allows you to revert any damage that was caused by this extension.

+## Roadmap

+* Add rollback support in case of SQL execution errors

+* Add status information of the CDI log on the preferences screen

+* Add a "clear CDI log" button from the preferences screen

+* Aggregate all queries and save them to a single file (using JSON or XML serialization)

+* Implement a rolling file appending strategy to prevent the aggregated SQL files from becoming to large

+* Add support for DATA changes from the backend

+* Add support for DATA changes from the front-end

 ## Version History

 ### 0.1.0